ncabane/testane/README.md

-# testane
+# Testane
-My journey in learning selenium and python
+My journey in learning Selenium, Pythond and overall QA Automation This project consists of a series of small challenges that are increasing progressively